Paul Galatis

 Why I Gave My Kids an iPhone Without the Internet

-We want our kids to be reachable.
-We want them to navigate safely, be able to communicate with their friends, call home, listen to music, and when old enough, catch an Uber when necessary.
+We want to be able to reach our kids when they're at home.
+We want them to be able to communicate with their friends, call their grandparents, listen to music and do basic research on things that pique their interests.
 What we don’t want is to hand them a slot machine connected to the entire internet.

 For a long time, I assumed there was no way to achieve this without constant policing, complicated parental controls or endless fights about screen time.
 Then I discovered there was.